aamuhic/BIS15W2024_amuhic/study_mt1/mt1_studyguide.md

 ### Exploring the Structure ###

+To confirm the data you're looking at is indeed a data frame, use `is.data.frame()`.

 To get some information on our data frame, there are a few functions we can use.

 ```